EGROENE/EGROENE/README.md

 #### I write articles on [Medium](https://medium.com/@ethangroene) & [Tealfeed](https://tealfeed.com/ethan_172708)

-#### I'm a former pallet worker/forklift driver, accountant, English teacher, & I'm still busy as a private English/German tutor, which I do at least a few hours every day of the week, at least.
+#### I'm a former pallet worker/forklift driver, accountant, English teacher (in Mexico for 9 months), & I'm still busy as a private English/German tutor, which I do at least a few hours every day of the week, at least.
 If I hadn't chosen to get into programming, I may have chosen to go pro in table tennis.
 I'm only half-joking. :ping_pong: